JakeWharton/ActionBarSherlock/README.md

 Action Bar Sherlock
 ===================

-`ActionBarSherlock` is an extension of the [compatibility library][1] designed to facilitate the use of the action bar design pattern across all versions of Android leveraging the best API available.
+ActionBarSherlock is an extension of the [compatibility library][1] designed to facilitate the use of the action bar design pattern across all versions of Android through a single API.

 The class will automatically use the [native ActionBar][2] implementation on Android 3.0 or later.
 For previous versions which do not include ActionBar, a